ionic-team/ionic2-starter-tutorial/README.md

 ```

 Substitute ios for android if not on a Mac, but if you can, the ios development toolchain is a lot easier to work with until you need to do anything custom to Android.

-## Issues
-Issues have been disabled on this repo, if you do find an issue or have a question consider posting it on the [Ionic Forum](http://forum.ionicframework.com/).
-Or else if there is truly an error, follow our guidelines for [submitting an issue](http://ionicframework.com/contribute/#issues) to the main Ionic repository.
-On the other hand, pull requests are welcome here!